Masdaofdisasda/cgue22-greed/README.md

 * F7 - freeze frustum for culling
 * F8 - toggle frustum culling
 * F9 - toggle SSAO
+* ESC - exit game

+### Free Camera Controls (F6):
+* WASD - move forward/backword and left/right on the cameras xz plane
+* 1,2 - move up/down along the cameras y axis
+* LSHIT - faster camera movement
+* Mouse - click with LMB and drag to rotate

 ## Creating a Level
-In theory assimp can load any fbx file, but for our game engine we decided on a few prerequisites:
+The game can load a level from a fbx file, if it conforms to these contraints:

 * the Maya projects is located in the assets folder
-* a texture is located in assets/texture/(texture_name)/(albedo/normal/metal/rough/ao).jpg
+* every texture is located in assets/texture/(texture_name)/(albedo/normal/metal/rough/ao).jpg
 * in Maya only directional and pointlights should be added and only on the root node
-* meshes should be parented in rigid and dynamic
+* meshes should be grouped in rigid and dynamic, depending on them being movable or not
-* every mesh must have a material
+* every mesh must have a material assigned to it
-* a material is based on the PBSstingray shader, and needs to have every textures except the emissive, associatet with it
+* a material is based on the PBSstingray shader, and needs to have every textures except the emissive, associated with it
 * a material must have the same name as the (texture_name) folder and can only use textures in that folder
 * when exporting to fbx, triangulate the mesh, and split vertex normals.
 Uncheck everything besides lights and keep the scale factor at 1.0.
 Save as binary